ARTICLE I: NAME

 e.
 Minutes - The Secretary shall make or cause to be made true and complete minutes of all Board meetings and other Board actions.

 f.
-Special Meetings - Special meetings may be called by the President or by the Secretary at the request of two or more members of the Board of Directors.
+Special Meetings - Special meetings may be called by the Chair or by the Secretary at the request of two or more members of the Board of Directors.
 Any requests for a special meeting shall be made in writing and shall state the purpose of the proposed meeting.
 Notice of the meeting must be given at least two days prior to the meeting.

 g.
 Removal from Office - Directors who fail to follow AACN’s Policy on Attendance and Diligence of Board of Directors may be removed from office following the process outlined in that policy.
 The Board may also remove any director under any grounds provided for under District of Columbia law.

 During intervals between meetings of the Board of Directors, the Executive Committee, comprised of the Board Officers, may represent the Board of Directors only in matters specifically designated.
 Minutes of the Executive Committee will be reported at the next Board meeting and decisions will be ratified by the Board.